- Planning for your Photography Workshop - January 27, 2020

 - Photographing with Lazy Eyes Reveals Nothing New! - October 11, 2019

 Last weekend I attended a local art show here in beautiful Camarillo, California.
 Having spent quite a few years working the Fine Art circuit from Malibu to Santa Barbara, (now guiding workshops and teaching photography with Jansen Photo Expeditions), I have a lot of respect for artists who put their art out there in hopes of a sale or two over a weekend.
-For them, there is a complete creative circle with their photography or other art form they pursue.
+For them, there is a complete creative circle with their photography or other art forms they pursue.

 Being a bit different from photography, seeing their works in progress provides a physical connection to the creative process, which has always been refreshing to me.

+Darkrooms and chemical processing, dodging and burning with cardboard cutouts and the use of enlargers in creating the tactile photographic print are a thing of the past.
+There still are a few that enjoy a step into the darkroom now a then, and Millennials who have discovered this process for the first time.
 In any process film or digital, the print has always been the final expression of this art form.
 I’ve had the pleasure of many art commissions over the years.
 Small prints and mural sizes as seen here on this post.
-Seeing one’s vision reproduced on a grand scale is something you really can’t put in to words.
+Seeing one’s vision reproduced on a grand scale is something you really can’t put into words.